ratt-ru/montblanc/README.md

 ## Citing Montblanc

-If you use Montblanc and find it useful, you may wish to consider citing the related paper.
-It is currently undergoing review, but an [arXiv][montblanc] preprint is available.
+If you use Montblanc and find it useful, please consider citing the related [paper][montblanc-paper-sciencedirect].
+A [arXiv][montblanc-paper-arxiv] preprint is available.

-More information on BIRO can be found in this [arXiv][biro] preprint.
+The BIRO paper is available at [MNRAS][biro-paper-mnras], and a [arXiv][biro-paper-arxiv] is also available.

 ## Caveats